 - Despite their sweet nature and appearance, they’re usually feistier than cockatiels and budgies.
 Females are more likely to experience cage aggression than males.

 Lovebirds make good pets for beginners, but they require more attention than budgerigars.
-However, if you get a pair of lovebirds, the demands on your time will be much-reduced.
+Getting a pair of lovebirds will reduce the demands on your time.